 Step 1: File the FAFSA

-We will begin reviewing your FAFSA once it has been processed by the U.S. Department of Education and you are an applicant with the Admission's Office.
+We will begin reviewing your FAFSA after it has been processed by the U.S. Department of Education and you are an applicant with the Admission's Office.

 After submitting the FAFSA, you will receive a Student Aid Report (SAR) either by mail or email.
 Review the SAR for accuracy and verify UofL is listed as one of your school choices.
 If accurate, keep the SAR for your records.
-If you filed on the web and corrections are needed, you should make these corrections online at www.fafsa.gov.
+If corrections are needed, you should make these corrections online at www.fafsa.gov.
 If you received a paper SAR, you can make corrections on the SAR and mail your corrections to the address listed on your SAR.
 Once you are awarded aid, make no further corrections to your FAFSA unless you contact our office.

 For more information on filing the FAFSA (including special summer application processes), visit our How to Apply webpage.
 In addition:

-- We encourage you to apply for financial aid as early as possible after the FAFSA is made available on January 1 in order to allow adequate processing time for the upcoming fall term.
+- We encourage you to apply for financial aid as early as possible after the FAFSA is made available in order to allow adequate processing time for the upcoming fall term.

 - A good general overview of the federal student aid programs is available in the U.S. Department of Education’s website at www.studentaid.ed.gov